Irbaz-Patel/Blog-Site/content/next-js-14.md

 ### 1. Project Setup

+To create a new Next.js 14 project with TypeScript and Tailwind CSS:

 ```bash
 npx create-next-app@latest my-app --typescript --tailwind --app
 ```

+This command initializes a new Next.js application with TypeScript and Tailwind CSS configured.

 ### 2. App Router Structure

+Next.js 14 introduces an improved app router structure for organizing your components and pages.

 ```typescript showLineNumbers
 // app/layout.tsx